cescacs/cescacs.typescript/README.md

 ### 2. The Check indication for *check from afar* uses a single + instead of +∞
 ### 3. It names *SingleCheck* the *check from afar*; It'd be better *RemoteCheck*, or *CheckFromAfar*.
 ### 3. It names *KnightOrCloseCheck* the *adjoining check*; rename it as *AdjoiningCheck*.
-### 4. Warn errors when entering moves: specific cases of Labels, Coments and Variations; display error in the text box is not a convenient way to do it.
+### 4. Warn errors when entering moves: specific cases of Labels, Coments and Variations; display error in the text box is not a convenient way to do it (see TODO about applyStringMove).
 ### 5. Button access from movile device.
 Case of moves, specific Undo move.
 ### 6. Problem on orgfree.com; freewha image (problem with the 100% width div, the last div before body, may be use a javascript hack to remove the width)
+### 7. Check applyStringMove and applyMoveSq with move valoration
-### 7. Firebase !!!
+### 8. Firebase !!!
 It would be interesting to call from orgfree.com, but it needs the freewha image problem solved.
+### 9. Program a PDTL viewer
+### 10. Program a move viewer (from a PDTL position).
+Implement move valorations.